pSpaces/Programming-with-Spaces/README.md

 - `queryall` is the non-destructive version of `getAll`.

 All the above operations may fail (e.g. due to communication errors or denied access) and must return a value stating indicating success or failure.

+## Remote spaces: Ports
+Different communication protocols can be integrated in pSpaces.
+Indeed, the framework abstracts from the specific technology used to support interaction among component.
+The standard communication port integrated in pSpaces is the one based on sockets.

 ## Adhere to the following protocol for operations on remote spaces